networknt/light-doc/content/about/roadmap.md

 draft: false
 aliases: [/meta/roadmap]
 toc: false
+reviewed: true
 ---

-To track each individual product's progress and road map, see our [GitHub Milestones][milestone].
+To track each product's progress and roadmap, see our [GitHub Milestones][milestone].

+For short term and medium term enhancements, see our [GitHub RFCs][light-rfcs]

-In no particular order, here are some other features currently being worked on:
+In no particular order, here are some features currently being worked on:

 * A distributed transaction orchestration tool [light-saga-4j][].
 * An API runtime management and marketplace [light-portal][].